glancyF/glancyF/README.md

 Hi!
-My name is Valentin and I'm a web developer & student from Prague.
+My name is Valentyn and I'm a web developer & computer science student.
 I enjoy building modern web applications and learning new technologies.

 ---